Bible translations into Church Slavonic

-Translations into Old Church Slavonic

 The oldest translation of the Bible into a Slavic language, Old Church Slavonic, has close connections with the activity of the two apostles to the Slavs, Cyril and Methodius, in Great Moravia in 864–865.
-It was implemented at the Preslav Literary School, although it was attributed to Cyril and Methodius.
 The oldest manuscripts use either the so-called Cyrillic or the Glagolitic alphabets.
 Cyrillic reflects the Greek majuscule writing style of the 9th century with the addition of new characters for Slavic sounds not used in the Greek of that time.
-Glagolitic writing differs from any other writing system; it went out of use as late as the 20th century.
+Glagolitic writing differs from any other writing system.

 The oldest manuscripts use the Glagolitic script, which is older than the Cyrillic.
 The oldest manuscripts extant belong to the 10th or 11th century.